ilumsden/sc21_boardgame_tournament_scoring/README.rst

 Score File Specification
 ------------------------

 The score file is a CSV file containing information about the results of games played.
 Each row in this file represents a single contestant's result for a single instance of a game.
-There are three columns in this file:
+There are four columns in this file:

 1) The :code:`name` column, which specifies the contestant's name
 2) The :code:`game` column, which specifies the game the contestant played
 3) The :code:`score` column, which specifies the contestant's score/placement in the game
+4) The :code:`num_players` column, which specifies the number of players in the game

 The only other requirement for the score file is that entries in the :code:`game` column **must** match one of the :code:`game_name` fields in the configuration file.
 If an entry does not match one of these fields, the row will be treated as if it represents an unknown game, and, thus, it will be dropped.